 The Beauty Of Walking Away From Unhappy Relationships

-Because we often put so much time and energy into our relationships with others, many people may feel as though they have no other choice but to stay in a relationship even if they no longer feel happy with their partner.
-Some people make this choice optimistically holding high hopes that their relationship may improve while others simply fear to be alone more than feeling unhappy.
-While many people may believe that the choice to stay in an unhappy relationship shows strength through one’s struggle, experts would have to disagree: when you’re unhappy in a relationship, true strength can actually be seen when you choose to walk away.
+Because we often put so much time and energy into our relationships with others, many people may feel they have no other choice but to stay in a relationship even if they no longer feel happy with their partner.
+Some people make this choice optimistically, holding high hopes that their relationship may improve, while others fear being alone more than feeling unhappy.
+While many people may believe that the choice to stay in an unhappy relationship shows strength through one’s struggle, experts would have to disagree.
+When you’re unhappy in a relationship, true strength can actually be seen when you choose to walk away.

 The Work Of Repairing A Relationship